d-ries/linux-essentials/09_usersandpermissions/01_course.md

 SKEL=/etc/skel
 CREATE_MAIL_SPOOL=no
 ```

-This will add an exclamation mark (`!`) in front of the password.
-This tells the system that the user account is not allowed to login to the system.

 #### /etc/skel
 The default files a new user gets copied to his homefolder are stored in `/etc/skel`: